theima/ein/README.md

   </div>
 </example>
 ```
-If no `<e-content>` element is present child elements will be added after the view template.
+If no `<e-slot>` element is present child elements will be added after the view template.

 ### Node View
 A node view is similar to an ordinary view except that they work with a child node.
 They return a stream of `actions` instead of events.
 The child node is created when the view is created and will spawn from the closest node above.
 This means that if a node view resides inside another node view, the child will be created from that views node.